ElettaLiride/Raial/readme.md

 At the moment we are working only on the aerogel panels.
 For the alignment of these components we use as input

+This has been implemented in the autoisntall script which is called with

+> source setup.csh

 1) Download and install the hipo libraries
 > git clone --recurse-submodules https://github.com/gavalian/hipo